anaclumos/extracranial/Research/pages/Grammarly Work Note 2023-06-07.md

   end
 ```

-Databricks Notebooks are analytical tools that can extract information from the data lake.
+[[Databricks]] Notebooks are analytical tools that can extract information from the data lake.

 To create these notebooks on a mass scale, we use templates.
-The template will be filled out when a user attaches a metric to an experiment and then saved to Databricks.
+The template will be filled out when a user attaches a metric to an experiment and then saved to [[Databricks]].

 Notebooks will have `expMetricUtils` and filled-out parameters.